 Compared to the rest of the country, citizens of Hazlehurst spend much less time in their cars: on average, their commute to work is only 17.42 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Hazlehurst does not have a public transit system used by locals to get to and from work.
+Hazlehurst is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hazlehurst in 2022 was $23,683, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $94,732 for a family of four.
 However, Hazlehurst contains both very wealthy and poor people as well.